umassos/roro-experiments/README.md

 # Reproducing Results (FINISH)

-Given a correctly configured Python environment, with all dependencies, one can reproduce our results by cloning this repository, and running either of the following in a command line at the root directory, for synthetic and real-world networks, respectively:
+Given a correctly configured Python environment, with all dependencies, one can reproduce our main results by cloning this repository, and running the following in a command line at the root directory:

-``python experiments.py {TRACE CODE} {AMOUNT OF SLACK}``
+``python experiments.py {SIMULATED SOLAR SYSTEM SIZE (kW)} {SWITCHING COST (β)}``

-Pass the abbreviation for the trace file and the desired amount of slack as command line arguments.
-For example, running the experiments on the Ontario trace with 48 hours of slack is accomplished by running ``python experiments.py CA 48``
+Pass the desired simulated solar system size in kW and the switching cost coefficient $\beta$ as command line arguments.
+For example, running the experiments with no local solar and a switching coefficient $\beta = 20$ is accomplished by running ``python experiments.py 0 20``

+To reproduce the results testing the impact of adversarial factor $\xi$ (e.g., Figure 4), run the following in a command line at the root directory:

+``python advice_experiments.py``

 # Citation